eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ###### 6.6.2.7.3 Distributing embedded disclosure policies

-An Attestation Provider will provide an embedded disclosure policy in the Issuer metadata specified in [OpenID4VCI].
+An Attestation Provider will provide an embedded disclosure policy, if any, in the Issuer metadata specified in [OpenID4VCI].
 This does not require modifications to the attestation format.
 The Commission will ensure that a technical specification for issuing embedded disclosure policies is created.

 Moreover, policies will be integrated directly into the metadata, rather than being "linked" using a URL and stored by the Attestation Provider.
 The approach